1am-programmer/Google-docs-clone/README.md

 ## Features

-- **Real-Time Collaboration**: Multiple users can edit documents simultaneously with real-time updates.
+- **Real-Time Collaboration**: Multiple users can edit documents simultaneously in real-time.
 - **Comments**: Users can add and view comments on documents.
 - **User Authentication**: Secure authentication and user management using Clerk.
 - **Real-Time Features**: Utilizes LiveBlocks for efficient real-time data synchronization.